-Applications for children with an Education, Health and Care Plan (EHCP) or a statement of Special Educational Need are made by Local Authority SEN teams.
+Applications for children with an Education, Health and Care Plan (EHCP) are made by Local Authority SEN teams.
 The placement of such children is made after a process of consultation between parents, the school and the Local Authority.
-Children with an EHCP or a statement of Special Educational Need receive priority over others for admission to the school named on their Statement.
-A Statement of Special Educational Need is a statement made by the local authority under Section 324 of the Education Act 1996 specifying the special educational provision required for that child.
-An Education, Health and Care plan is a plan made by the local authority under Section 37 of the Children and Families Act 2014 specifying the special education provision required for that child.
+Children with an EHCP receive priority over others for admission to the school named on their EHCP.
+An Education, Health and Care plan is a plan made by the Local Authority under Section 37 of the Children and Families Act 2014 specifying the special education provision required for that child.

-Schools should not admit more than 30 pupils in each class for reception, Year 1 & Year 2.
+Schools should not admit more than 30 pupils in each class for Reception, Year 1 & Year 2.
 This is to enable the Local Authority to meet its statutory duty of having no more than 30 pupils in each class at Key Stage 1.
-Three-year-old children should not be admitted to reception classes.
+Three year old children should not be admitted to Reception classes.